warcode/river-meteor/README.md

-# River streaming twitter client
+# River, a streaming twitter client
 river in meteor

 A combination of the following repos rewritten in meteor